restpose/restpose/docs/collections.rst

 ==============

-The "`special_fields`" property of a collection defines the field names which are used for two special purposes.
+The "`special_fields`" property of a collection defines the field names which are used for special purposes.

 *id_field*
      The field which is used for id lookups.
 This should normally be a field